BartAlcorn/terrafold/README.md

 Download this repo, and then run:

-`go build -o terrafold ./cmd/cli/main.go`
+`go build -o /usr/local/bin/terrafold ./cmd/cli/main.go`

-You need to move or otherwise assure `terrafold` is in your execution path.
+If you do not build directly to `/usr/local/bin`, you need to move or otherwise assure `terrafold` is somewhere in your execution path.